 vi.
 Relationship or Work or Family Conflict Resolution

 Family conflicts out of sibling rivalry, money issues or neglect can be disturbing.
 When a colleague, girlfriend or boyfriend betray your trust, it is a painful moment.

 Whereas some people can move on, to others, it is a season of mental torture.
 The hurt from people you care about most or due to a job you hold dear can lead to depression.

 Hypnotherapy is vital in helping one to recover from rejection, betrayal and abuse.
 Hypnosis is used to help you rediscover new strength and move on from the toxic chapter.
 The therapist helps you to acknowledge that indeed the conflict happened.
 The therapy will then focus on inner healing and building your confidence once more.

 Losing a loved one or divorce is not a path that we want to go through.
 The denial phase is too strong and leads to delusion.
 The pain is immeasurable, and the world seems to have come to a halt.

 Anger and rage easily overwhelm us and depression takes over.
 To some people, it is never easy to keep up with daily life activities.
-It is easy to slip into destructive behaviours such as excessive drinking or unprotected sex.
+It is easy to slip into destructive behaviours.

-Hypnotherapy helps us accept the situation, and instead of crying over it, we laugh it out.
+Hypnotherapy helps us accept the situation.
 During the session, the therapist points us to the best memories that we shared.
 The therapist tells us about the inner strength that helps us to cope with our situation.
 The aim is to help us come to the acceptance stage and find joy from within us.

 viii.
 Slow Dementia